Sherwood Wisdom 3 – The Ultimate Recreational Dive Computer

 What are other divers saying about the Sherwood Wisdom 3

-The overall feedback about this dive computer are great, on many retail and reviews sites, it has a perfect score of 5 stars from reviewers.
+The overall feedback about this dive computer is great, on many retail and reviews sites, it has a perfect score of 5 stars from reviewers.
 After looking around for a while there were not many bad reviews to be found.

 Many divers like the fact that it is easy to learn and it very large and easy to interpret layout.They also highly recommend that you get the quick disconnect version with a compass. below are a few snippets taken from across the Internet.